ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Virtual Private Endpoints - Options, Best Practices and Solutioning Guidance
 {: #VPE-options}

- - **Use of VPEs** - always recommended due to its inherent security and private traffic
+ - **Use of VPEs** - always recommended due to its inherent security and private traffic transit
- - **Cloud Service Access Through the Internet** - Never recommended, but possible
+ - **Cloud Service Access Through the Internet** - Never recommended, but possible...
                                                                                                                                                                                     ### Best Practices
 {: #VPE-options}

- - Virtual Private Endpoints should always be used when there is a need to access cloud services as opposed to any access over the Internet.
+ Virtual Private Endpoints should always be used when there is a need to access cloud services as opposed to any access over the Internet.
 VPEs have security features that should be considered during the implementation process.
 One is that VPEs have Access Control Lists (ACLs) that can control all traffic in and out of the VPE.
 Another is that Security Groups can additionally be applied to control inbound application traffic.

 ### Solutioning Guidance
 {: #VPE-guidance}